-The design review process is normally started at the initial stages of the application process (preliminary or conceptual review) for more complex projects, and final design review of housing projects, if required, is typically delegated to staff.
-The design review process is not discretionary in terms of reducing the maximum number of units required by the zoning of a site; rather, its purpose is to ensure land use compatibility through such design aspects as site layout, placement of smoking areas, window placement and screening for privacy, and ensuring the provision of adequate open space.
+The design review process varies widely depending on the size and complexity of the project.
+For minor matters such as a waiver of covered parking or a minor change to an existing approval, design review is conducted by staff as an over-the-counter process.
+For more complex projects, including large multifamily projects, review is normally started either before the application with an optional conceptual review with staff and the design review committee, or with a formal preliminary review and public hearing before the design review committee.
+Final design review of housing projects, if required, is typically delegated to staff and additional hearings or meetings before the design review process is not discretionary in terms of land use entitlements or the maximum number of units on a site; rather, its purpose is to ensure land use compatibility through such design aspects as site layout, placement of smoking areas, window placement and screening for privacy, and ensuring the provision of adequate open space to meet Code requirements.